LPD-EPFL/byzfl/docs/fed_framework/classes/benchmark.rst

 **Test Accuracy Curves**
 ************************

-Tracks **test accuracy over time** for each aggregator under several attack strategies.
+Displays **test accuracy trends over time** for each aggregator across different attack strategies.
-One plot (with several curves: one per considered attack) is produced per aggregator.
+Each aggregator is represented by a plot containing accuracy curves for all considered attacks.

 .. code-block:: python